Beth Cavener Stichter: Work

 Cavener's sculptures are large and dynamic, evoking fear and anxiety that is distinctly human even though it is presented through animal forms.
 The body language of these animal forms are metaphors for how humans think and feel, and they act as a psychological portrait more than a physical representation.
+The animal bodies themselves are not realistic depictions of their real-life counterparts.
+The subjects can be viewed as anthropomorphized humans.
+Small details from human bone structures to human genitalia or belly buttons are added.
+The more subtle changes are meant to cause the viewer to subconsciously see the forms as human.
+Many of the changes made to the animal's anatomy lead the viewer to better connect and empathize with the sculpture.
+Using animals as subjects, Cavener accesses the perception of animals as nature-driven.
+By then imparting human expressions and emotions on these animals, a more complex depiction can be achieved.

 In 2008, Cavener joined the Claire Oliver Gallery, where she opened a show called "On Tender Hooks" on October 22, 2009.
 In 2010, she had a show entitled "The Four Humors," inspired by the ancient Greek notion of being able to characterize one's personality by which "humor" they possessed in excess.
 Her last show with Claire Oliver, "Come Undone," was displayed in the fall of 2012.

+Cavener’s art since 2019 has been influenced by contemporary events, along with her experiences raising her son.
+Cavener’s 2024 exhibition, Trust, held through Carpenters Workshop Gallery in partnership with Jason Jacques Gallery, presented a body of work that responded to political events and personal emotions from the era of the COVID-19 quarantines.
+The central form of the exhibit was Shards, a large male lion with a valiant solemn expression, reformed from shattered pieces.
+The process for creating the work involved around 1,300kg of clay and four years spent gluing the pieces together.
+The work explores the process of rebuilding trust in societal institutions, and the devotion the activity takes.

 Her work is owned by many public collections, including the Honolulu Museum of Art, the Arizona State University Art Museum (Tempe), the Chazen Museum of Art (Madison, Wisconsin), the Museum of Fine Arts, Houston, the Northwest Museum of Arts and Culture (Spokane, Washington), the Racine Art Museum (Racine, Wisconsin), the Smithsonian American Art Museum (Washington DC), and the Tennessee State Museum (Nashville).
 She has promised gifts to the Metropolitan Museum of Art and the Museum of Art and Design, both in New York City, New York.